 There shall be no pyramiding of benefits and or other premiums beyond that required by the provisions of the Federal Fair Labor Standards Act.
-Each premium shall be separately calculated against an employee's base rate of pay.
+An employee may be due multiple premiums, however each premium shall be separately calculated against an employee's base rate of pay.